-The NTP concludes that exposure to PFOA is presumed to be an immune hazard to humans based on evidence indicating that PFOA suppresses the antibody response and increases hypersensitivity (Table 7).
-The hazard conclusion is based on: (1) a high level of evidence that PFOA suppressed the antibody response from animal studies and the moderate level of evidence from studies in human, and (2) a high level of evidence that PFOA increased hypersensitivity-related outcomes from animal studies and low level of evidence from studies in humans.
-Although the strongest evidence for an effect of PFOA on the immune system is for suppression of the antibody response and increased hypersensitivity, there is additional, although weaker, evidence from epidemiological studies that PFOA reduced infectious disease resistance and increased autoimmune disease.
+The NTP concludes that exposure to PFOA is presumed to be an immune hazard to humans based on a high level of evidence that PFOS suppressed the antibody response from animal studies and a moderate level of evidence from studies in humans (Table 7).
+Although the strongest evidence for an effect of PFOA on the immune system is for suppression of the antibody response and increased hypersensitivity, there is additional, although weaker, evidence from epidemiological studies that PFOA reduced infectious disease resistance, increased hypersensitivity-related effects, and increased autoimmune disease.
 The evidence indicating that PFOA affects multiple aspects of the immune system supports the overall conclusion that PFOA alters immune function in humans.
-However, the mechanism(s) of PFOA-associated immunotoxicity is unknown and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity may be unrelated.
+However, the mechanism(s) of PFOA-associated immunotoxicity is not well understood and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity may be unrelated.

 The NTP concludes that exposure to PFOS is presumed to be an immune hazard to humans based on a high level of evidence that PFOS suppressed the antibody response from animal studies and a moderate level of evidence from studies in humans (Table 9).
 Although the strongest evidence for an effect of PFOS on the immune system is for suppression of the antibody response, there is additional, although weaker, evidence that is primarily from studies in experimental animals that PFOS suppresses disease resistance and natural killer (NK) cell activity.
 The evidence indicating that PFOS suppresses multiple aspects of the immune system supports the overall conclusion that PFOS alters immune function in humans.
-Although the mechanism(s) of PFOS-associated immunotoxicity is unknown, suppression of the antibody response and NK cell function are both potential mechanisms by which PFOS may reduce disease resistance.
+Although the mechanism(s) of PFOS-associated immunotoxicity is not well understood, suppression of the antibody response and NK cell function are both potential mechanisms by which PFOS may reduce disease resistance.